LOGAN-bruh/Code9/README.md

 python Code9.py
 ```

-The app will detect CUDA and automatically route the AI model operations through your NVIDIA GPU.
+The app will detect CUDA and automatically route the AI model operations through your NVIDIA GPU 👍

-## Dificulties
+## Dificulties 😭

 The most significant technical hurdle will be Contextual Accuracy & Safety.
 1. Logic Mapping: It is difficult to ensure the AI creates a shell that actually fits the user’s intent.
 For example, if a user writes print(data.mean()), the AI must correctly guess if data should be a NumPy array, a Pandas DataFrame, or a simple list.
 If it guesses wrong, the code will crash despite having a "shell."